belle2/basf2/analysis/doc/DeepFlavorTagger.rst

     from dft.DeepFlavorTagger import DeepFlavorTagger

-After reconstructing your signal :math:`B` meson , make sure that you build the rest of event:
+After reconstructing your signal :math:`B` meson, make sure that you build the rest of event:

 ::